Isfahan: Parthian era

+Sassanid era

-The next empire to rule, the Sassanids (224–651 CE), presided over massive changes in their realm, instituting sweeping agricultural reforms and reviving Iranian culture and the Zoroastrian religion.
+The Sassanid Empire (224–651 CE) presided over massive changes in their realm, instituting sweeping agricultural reforms and reviving Iranian culture and the Zoroastrian religion.
 Both the city and region were then called by the name Aspahan or Spahan.
 The city was governed by a group called the Espoohrans, who descended from seven noble Iranian families.
 Extant foundations of some Sassanid-era bridges in Isfahan suggest that the Sasanian kings were fond of ambitious urban-planning projects.

-While Isfahan's political importance declined during this period, many Sassanid princes would study statecraft in the city, and its military role increased.
+While Isfahan's political importance declined during this period, many Sassanid princes studied statecraft in the city, and its military role increased.
 Its strategic location at the intersection of the ancient roads to Susa and Persepolis made it an ideal candidate to house a standing army, which would be ready to march against Constantinople at any moment.
-The words "Aspahan" and "Spahan" are derived from the Pahlavi or Middle Persian meaning 'the place of the army'.
+The names Aspahan and Spahan are derived from the Pahlavi or Middle Persian meaning 'the place of the army'.

 Although many theories have mentioned the origins of Isfahan, little is known of it before the rule of the Sasanian dynasty.
-The historical facts suggest that, in the late 4th and early 5th centuries, Queen Shushandukht, the Jewish wife of emperor Yazdegerd I (reigned 399–420), who was also the mother of his successor Bahram V, settled a colony of Jewish immigrants in Yahudiyyeh (also spelled Yahudiya and Jouybareh), a settlement 3 km northwest of the Zoroastrian city of Gabae (its Achaemid and Parthian name; Gabai was its Sasanic name, which was shortened to Gay (Arabic 'Jay') that was located on the northern bank of the Zayanderud River (the colony's establishment was also attributed to Nebuchadrezzar, though that's less likely).
-The gradual population decrease of Gay (Jay) and the simultaneous population increase of Yahudiyyeh and its suburbs, after the Arab conquest of Iran, resulted in the formation of the nucleus of what was to become the city of Isfahan.
-The words "Aspadana", "Ispadana", "Spahan", and "Sepahan", all from which the word Isfahan is derived, referred to the region in which the city was located.
+Historical records suggest that, in the late 4th and early 5th centuries, Queen Shushandukht – the Jewish wife of emperor Yazdegerd I (reigned 399–420) and mother of his successor Bahram V – settled a colony of Jewish immigrants in Yahudiyyeh (also spelled Yahudiya and Jouybareh).

+The settlement was 3 km northwest of the Zoroastrian city of Isfahan, then known by the Achaemid and Parthian name Gabae.

+Gabai was its Sasanic name, which was shortened to Gay (Arabic Jay).
+It was located on the northern bank of the Zayanderud River.
+The colony's establishment has also been attributed to Nebuchadrezzar, though that is unlikely.

+After the Arab conquest of Iran, the gradual population decrease of Gay, and the simultaneous population increase of Yahudiyyeh and its suburbs, resulted in the formation of the nucleus of what was to become the city of Isfahan.
+The names Aspadana, Ispadana, Spahan, and Sepahan, from which the modern name Isfahan is derived, referred to the region in which the city was located.

-Isfahan and Gay were supposedly both circular in design, which was characteristic of Parthian and Sasanian cities.
+Isfahan and Gay were reportedly both circular in design, a characteristic of Parthian and Sasanian cities.
 However, this reported Sasanian circular city of Isfahan has not yet been uncovered.